-- In order to shorten the time required to reach steady-state, you will have to temporarily decrease the inertia of the turbine-generator group.
+3. In order to shorten the time required to reach steady-state, temporarily decrease the inertia of the turbine-generator group.
 Open the DFIG Wind Turbine menu and in the Drive train data and Generator data, divide the H inertia constants by 10.

-- In the File/Model Properties/Callbacks/InitFcn window, replace the first line of initialization commands with "load myModel_init".
+7. In the InitFcn window of Model Properties pane, replace the first line of initialization commands with "load myModel_init".
 Next time you start a simulation with this model, the variable xInitial saved in the myModel_init.mat file will be loaded in your workspace.

-- In the Simulation/Configuration Parameters menu, check "Initial state".
+8. In the Configuration Parameters pane, check "Initial state".

 9. In the Wind Turbine Generator and Drive train data, reset the inertia constants H back to their original values.